Ramonster1/JBeacon/README.md

 The Java NIO package is a modern, feature-rich networking library that offers better performance than the traditional IO package.
 However, it also has some increased complexity.
 The goal of JBeacon is take away some of the complexity of network polling whilst keeping the performance gains.
 However, some knowledge of NIO, especially ByteBuffers, will still be helpful.

+JBeacon now provides out-of-the-box features to integrate with the <b>Aeron</b> library for sending response data to an Aeron publication.
+The Aeron library provides low-latency & reliable UDP unicast, UDP multicast, and IPC message transport.

 JBeacon uses JDK 21.

 ---